What'cha Gonna Do

 "What'cha Gonna Do" is a song by British R&B girl group Eternal.
 It was the lead (and only) single from their final studio album Eternal, and subsequently their last single before they split.
-It was the only single released from the group as a duo (consisting of Easther & Vernie).
+It was the only single released from the group as a duo (consisting of sisters Easther & Vernie Bennett).

 Release

 "What'cha Gonna Do" was released as a CD single on 18 October 1999.
 The single managed to chart at Number 16 on the UK Singles Chart making it their only single not to reach the Top 15.
 It also managed to peak at No.29 in Japan, No.30 on the Dutch Top 40 & No.34 in Sweden.
 "What'cha Gonna Do" also peaked at No.84 in Germany.

 Music video

-The music video is very different from Eternal's previous videos.
-The video is set out in a desert at night, the desert appears to be on a different planet as the girls float around through parts of the video.
+The video is set out in a desert at night.
+The desert appears to be on a different planet as the girls float around through parts of the video.
 Easther and Vernie are seen in numerous outfits throughout the song and they also take part in a dance routine.
-At the end of the video the girls fly up to camera and sing the last line of the song, "Aint nowhere to run, when He's looking for you...", the video ends abruptly and the screen turns black.
+At the end of the video, the girls fly up to camera and sing the last line of the song, "Ain't nowhere to run, when he's looking for you..."